Extend the Learning

 Submit a photo of your child completing a Summer Camp activity and you could win a $50 prize pack!

 Share a Shutterfly photo book of your pictures at summer's end and enter for a chance to win a $500 LeapFrog prize pack!

 Have printable activities sent directly to your printer on the dates and times you choose!

-Take a photo of your camper's pirate to enter our contest!
+Remember to take a photo of your camper's tessellation to enter our contest!

 If you think that learning should always be in season, you’re right!
 Studies have shown that when students return to school after a long summer vacation, they've lost about one month’s worth of learning.†

 LeapFrog Summer Camp is designed to keep the learning going all summer long through exciting weekly themes and free, do-anywhere learning activities that explore geography, writing, science, art and more.
 Sign up to receive a Summer Camp email every other week.

 What's your favorite activity from Week 3, Puzzle Time?